 If you cancel the edit after it has started, you cannot be reimbursed for the deposit or the second instalment because work is already done.

 Yes, most authors I have worked with have been based in the US, but I’ve also worked with writers from the UK, EU, and elsewhere.
 My training is predominantly American and I’m a member of the US Editorial Freelancers Association.

 Yes, I read the manuscript multiple times in full.
 More details emerge in subsequent readings which is why it’s so important to reread.
 A book map can help with studying structure and plot issues, but some issues can only really be picked up in the manuscript itself.
-These issues include point of view slips, psychic distance, and many more.
+These issues include point of view slips, psychic distance, and much more.

-I recommend you trying out the Opening Chapters 15,000 Word Edit first before ordering a full edit.
-This will give you a better idea of what’s involved, but it’s also possible to order a full edit first.
+I recommend you try a sample edit first before ordering a full edit.
+This will give you a better idea of what’s involved.